Kamalanka: I Ching and the Journey of Xuanzang

+Attempts to identify Kamalanka with the Mon kingdom of Thaton, whose existence before the 13th century is questioned by Michael Aung-Thwin, remain disputed, particularly in light of Xuanzang's description of Kamalanka as hemmed in by mountains and rivers.

 The book of I Ching or Yijing, dating to the late 7th century, also mentions to Kamalanka as Lang-ya-xiu, which conforms to the information provided in the 629–645 journey of a Chinese monk, Xuanzang, who referred to Kamalanka as Chia-mo-lang-chia.
 The location provided by both indicates that Lang-ya-xiu is equated with Chia-mo-lang-chia or Kamalanka.
+The two accounts are not independent of one another: Xuanzang never travelled in mainland Southeast Asia, and Yijing repeats his sequence of countries verbatim some fifty years later.

 Book of I Ching giving the location of the kingdoms in mainland Southeast Asia from the west to east direction, as follows.